Freedom of Information

 Organisational information, including Council structures, locations and contacts.

 - What we spend and how we spend it

-Financial information about projected and actual income and expenditure, procurement, contracts and financial audit.
+Financial information, including contracts, tenders, projected and actual income and expenditure, procurement and financial audit.

 - What our priorities are and how we are doing